dpb587/gget/README.md

 Should `--chmod` actually be supported?

- * – not very good for generic cases when downloading multiple files of different types
+ * (–) not very good for generic cases when downloading multiple files of different types
- * + helpful for binary installation
+ * (+) helpful for binary installation
- * ~ perhaps it could support using it multiple times to apply to files after it
+ * (~) perhaps it could support using it multiple times to apply to files after it

 Support for GitHub Actions?

- * + helpful for a couple cases already
+ * (+) helpful for a couple cases already
- * ~ not sure what syntax should look like (i.e. args vs inputs vs dynamic file lists vs ghet-installer)
+ * (~) not sure what syntax should look like (i.e. args vs inputs vs dynamic file lists vs ghet-installer)

+Is there potential for a "installation profile" concept to simplify user commands?
+For example, `ghet cloudfoundry/bosh-cli --profile=latest` whose configuration includes `--version-match`, `--install`, and platform-specific file mappings.

+ * (+) avoids duplicated configuration and commands
+ * (-) kind of duplicates `brew install` (but helps for private repositories)
+ * (~) how well can `brew` work for private repositories?

 ## License